JohnMurray/busan/decisions/002-address-format-and-resolution.md

 Actors may move between executors and will not require any updates to the registry.

 If actor creation is a centralized operation (in which the management thread is responsible for scheduling the actor to an executor), then the registry can be updated at the same time.
 Actor creation is _currently_ a centralized operation at time of writing.

+The main drawback of this approach is the cost of coordinating across multiple executors (which likely means threads).
+This limitation could be mitigated through a few different approaches:
+  + Having a secondary "cache" registry local to the executorso
+  + Optimistically providing resolution in select circumstances where the data may already be available (e.g. Parent -> Child, Child -> Parent)

 ### Path Based Identification

+Take advantage of the fact that actors are created by other actors.
+Thus, the parent should have an easy time getting access to the fully resolved address of the child.
+Even if the implementation uses a centralized creation mechanism, it should be easy (and generally expected/advantageous) for the parent to have a resolved address to the child.

+In a path-based representation, it's possible to traverse the hierarchy of actors, starting at the root actor.

+This has some advantages such as not requiring a centralized registry, but also does not make any assumptions about how an actor is scheduled (initially or later).
+However, some significant drawbacks exist:
+  + Resolution becomes an inherently asynchronous operation (as all actor communication is).
+  + The cost of performing a resolution is relative to an actors position in the tree.

-### Path Based Idetentification with Executors
+### Executor Based Identification

 If the address format includes identifying information about the executor, then the resolution can skip the global registry and perform a lookup directly with the executor.
+This combines the lookup from the global registry approach with (some of )the decentralized nature of the path-based approach.

+The registry is fragmented across the set of available executors and thus removes some of the coordination cost of a global registry.
+However, the executor registry requires updating both on initial actor creation, as well as when an actor is moved between executors.
+Since the executor is encoded into the address representation, this would also require _forwarding_ resolution to another executor when a move has occurred.

 ## Choice

+__Hierarchic Naming with Global Registry Lookup__.

+Hierarchic naming best suits the constraints while providing the best UX.
+The global registry provides an extremely simple mechanism for resolving addresses with clear paths for future optimizations (if necessary).